 Do you work full time and run a blog?
 Do you find that hard to do?
 Yeah, me too.

-But there are few thing I’ve learned that have made it a lot easier to maintain my blog while also working full time.
+But there are few things I’ve learned that have made it a lot easier to maintain my blog while also working full time.

 Here’s a quick look at my life to let you know where I’m coming from.
 I work 48 to 50 hours a week.
 Currently, I work Wednesday through Saturday night.
 I’m off Sunday, Monday, and Tuesday nights.
 I’m in a committed relationship, and have a Chihuahua that demands my attention.
 I live alone so keeping up with will the household duties is up to me.